 So, let’s assume you take 2 weeks off without paid time off.

 That means you would only work 50 weeks of the year instead of all 52 weeks.
 Take 40 hours times 50 weeks and that equals 2,000 working hours.
-Then, multiple the hourly salary of $35 times 2,000 working hours, and the result is $70,000.
+Then, multiply the hourly salary of $35 times 2,000 working hours, and the result is $70000 per year.

 40 hours x 50 weeks x $35 = $70,000